joppk001/cen2011_lab07/README.md

     git remote add upstream < original url repository>

-Step to fetch from original repository for update local repository
+Step to fetch from original repository for update local repository git pull upstream master

-1. git fetch upstream
-2. git checkout master
-3. git merge upstream/master
+step to push to your remote github git push